jessepav/lacygoill-wiki-backup/vim/register.md

 The latter  tells Vim which  "real" register you  want to write  into.
 Remember that the unnamed register is not a real register; it's just a pointer.

+### When should I still use a list?

+When you want to *modify* (!= restore) the unnamed register definitively.
+In that case, if  you use a dictionary to preserve the pointer,  the text may be written in a non-ephemeral register (e.g. `"r`).
+You probably don't want to lose the information contained in such a register.
+That's why, you should let Vim reconnect `""` to `"0`.
+The latter is ephemeral; you probably don't expect its contents to persist for a long time.
+IOW, you won't find it unexpected that it mutates automatically.

 ##
 ## Consider this assignment: